kingzamzon/docs/docs/pkp/authHelpers.md

 # Authentication with PKPs

 When you call a Lit Action, you may pass Auth Methods that should be resolved.
-These could be things like a WebAuthn signature, or an oauth token from a service like Discord or Google.
+These could be things like a WebAuthn ([Apple Passkey](https://developer.apple.com/passkeys/)) signature, or an oauth token from a service like Discord or Google.
 You can see an example of this [here](https://github.com/LIT-Protocol/js-serverless-function-test/blob/main/js-sdkTests/authContext.js#L32).

 ## What is authentication?